Make brunch better with bacon

 8 slices Coleman Natural Bacon, cooked and cut into 1/4-1/2-inch pieces

-Preheat oven to 325 degrees.
-Lightly grease 9-by-5-inch loaf pan with nonstick cooking spray.
+Preheat oven to 325 F. Lightly grease 9-by-5-inch loaf pan with nonstick cooking spray.

 In large bowl, combine 1 cup flour, baking soda, baking powder and sugar.
 In separate bowl, combine mashed bananas, canola oil, eggs and vanilla extract.